BHFock/git-cl/docs/design-notes.md

 The changelist layer supports intentional workflows: grouping related changes for review, isolating work before staging, and enabling targeted operations without relying on Git’s index or history.
 By decoupling file organisation from Git’s internal state, [git-cl](https://github.com/BHFock/git-cl) offers a stable and portable way to manage work-in-progress.

+git-cl operates at the file level — it groups whole files by intent, not hunks or patches.
+Patch-level editing is intentionally left to other Git tools.

 ## Technical Architecture

 ### Code and Data Organisation